toiletpapar/best-friends-club/journey.md

 *What worked*
 Wrap the component in a `MemoryRouter` or `StaticRouter`.
 These routers provide specific utilities for testing (per the docs).
 I didn't try to use a `BrowserRouter` because it wasn't specified in the docs and I figured sticking a browser context in a server environment would lead to bad times.
 So far so good, we'll see whether this method is scalable or causes other downstream issues.

+## Modals and Dialogs
+I wanted to use dialogs to handle most of my form inputs.
+Some of the things I encountered were:

+### Using React Portal
+This is the method of building out an element and attaching it to another part of the DOM specified by the developer (as opposed to the nearest parent element).

+### Focus
+Something that's important to note is that modals can mess up focus and that can be a problem for accessibility.
+We need to figure out a way for "background" elements to not take focus even though they're rendered while the modal is showing.
+Somebody has solved that for us in the form of `react-modal` and `react-aria-modal`.
+Unfortuantely my attempt at `Modal` leaves something to be desired in terms of focus and accessibility.

+### Jest doesn't know what to do with the document global
+We're mostly testing client-side code (so far).
+So lets make the test environment in `jest.config.js` a client-like enviornment.
+The default `testEnvironment` is `jsdom`.